-As a special case, one-step observable systems have $\mathrm{I_o}=1$.
-The following theorem provides necessary and sufficient conditions for (absolutely) lower a.s. stability. \begin{theorem} Let Assumptions (A1)-(A3) hold.
+As a special case, one--step observable systems have $\mathrm{I_o}=1$.
+The following theorem provides necessary and sufficient conditions for (absolutely) lower a.s. stability. \begin{theorem} Let Assumptions (A1)--(A3) hold.
 Suppose $\mathrm{I_o}=1$.
 For any $P_0\in\mathbb{S}_+^n$, the following conditions are equivalent: \begin{itemize} \item[(i)]The considered filtering system is absolutely lower a.s. stable;

 \item[(ii)]The considered filtering system is lower a.s. stable;

 \item[(iii)]There holds that $\sum\limits_{k=1}^{\infty}p_k=\infty$. \end{itemize} \end{theorem}